NREL/floris/docs/source/tests.rst

 ==========

 Unit tests are currently included in FLORIS and integrated with the `pytest <https://docs.pytest.org/en/latest/>`_ framework.

-In the ``Floris`` class initializer, all unit tests are executed and must pass for initialization to succeed.
-Unit tests can also be executed directly by simply running the command ``pytest`` from the highest directory in the repository.
+These can be executed by simply running the command ``pytest`` from the highest directory in the repository.

 The currently tested modules are: